 August 17, 2015

 If you plan to use a laptop computer to take the California Bar Exam, you must follow the State Bar’s instructions.
-Only laptops will be allowed into the exam room, and they must meet the specifications as outline on the State Bar of California website.
+Laptops must meet the specifications as outlined on the State Bar of California website.
 If you require special equipment due to a disability, you must request permission to use such equipment through the testing accommodations petition process.
-If your laptop computer is not ready to begin at the designated time, for whatever reason, you must begin the examination by handwriting.
-No extra time will be provided to ensure that a laptop computer is ready for use before the exam session begins.
-Technical assistance will not be available.

-The results for the February California State Bar Examination are usually released at the end of May and the Swearing-In Ceremony usually takes place the first week of June on the Loyola Law School campus.The results for the July California State Bar Examination are usually released in late November and the Swearing-In Ceremony usually takes place on the Loyola Law School campus the first week of December.
-All Loyola Law School students who pass the California State Bar Examination will be sent an invitation to participate in the Swearing-In Ceremony.
+The results for the February California State Bar Examination are usually released mid-May and the Swearing-In Ceremony typically takes place the first week of June on the Loyola Law School campus.The results for the July California State Bar Examination are usually released mid-November and the Swearing-In Ceremony takes place on the Loyola Law School campus the first week of December.
+All Loyola Law School students who pass the California State Bar Examination will receive an invitation to participate in the Swearing-In Ceremony.

 Pass rates for the past California Bar Examination are available on the State Bar of California website.